krzyk87/OCT_VApred/README.md

     pip install -r requirements.txt
     ```

-Your environment is now ready to use!
+Your environment is now ready to use.

 ---